ashlynn4567/Book-Search-Engine/README.md

 ## To-Do:

-- Setup an apollo server to use GraphQL queries and mutations to fetch and modify data, replacing the existing RESTful API
-- Modify the existing authentication middleware so that it works in the context of a GraphQL API
-- Create an Apollo Provider so that requests can communicate with an Apollo Server
 - Test all functionality
 - Record readme gifs and update features section.
 - Deploy to Heroku and connect MongoDB database